nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 Manual Upgrade Procedure
 ------------------------

+If you are upgrading to a major release, for example from 7.0.5 to 8.0, you must review all third party applications (not core apps), for
+compatibility with your new ownCloud version.
+Then disable all of them before starting the upgrade.

-Start by putting your server in maintenance mode.
+Next putting your server in maintenance mode.
 This prevents new logins, locks the sessions of logged-in users, and displays a status screen so users know what is happening.
 There are two ways to do this, and the preferred method is to use the ``occ`` command, which you must run as your HTTP user.
 This example